31-year-old man charged for Yankton murder

 YANKTON, S.D.
 (KELO) — The man wanted in connection with the death of a Yankton woman is now charged with murder.

-31-year-old Adrian Lund made his first court appearance Wednesday morning.
+Adrian Lund, 31, made his first court appearance Wednesday morning.
 The judge set bond at a half million dollars cash only.

 Court documents say he stabbed a woman in the chest late Monday night and the victim knocked on a neighbor’s door before collapsing in the hallway and yelled that it was “Adrian” who did it.